 Remanufactured engines are engines that have been previously repaired and restored.
 They offer an alternative solution to both new engine installations and vehicle replacements.
 Remanufactured engines are more affordable than new engines while still offering a reliable solution to your vehicle problems.

 If you are wary about installing a remanufactured engine, consider partnering with a mechanic that offers a service warranty.
 Chapel Hill Tire, for example, extends our 3-year/36,000-mile service warranty to remanufactured engines to give drivers peace of mind and protection.

 Chapel Hill Tire Engine Replacement Services

 The local mechanics at Chapel Hill Tire install both new and remanufactured engines.
 We also have FREE loaner vehicles to keep you on the go while we take care of your vehicle.
-You can find our mechanics in Chapel Hill, Durham, Raleigh, Carrboro, and Apex.
-We also serve surrounding communities like Knightdale, Wake Forest, Clayton, Cary, Garner, Pittsboro, and beyond.
+You can find our mechanics in Chapel Hill, Cary, Durham, Raleigh, Carrboro, and Apex.
+We also serve surrounding communities like Knightdale, Wake Forest, Clayton, Morrisville, Garner, Pittsboro, Hillsborough, and beyond.
 You can make an appointment here online to get started with your engine service today!